PERSONAL AND CONFIDENTIAL

 Re: Committee on Standards of Conduct Governing Judges

-The committee is expressly charged with rendering advisory opinions interpreting the application of the Code of Judicial Conduct to specific circumstances confronting or affecting a judge or judicial candidate.
+The Committee is expressly charged with rendering advisory opinions interpreting the application of the Code of Judicial Conduct to specific circumstances confronting or affecting a judge or judicial candidate.
 Its opinions are advisory to the inquiring party, to the Judicial Qualifications Commission and to the judiciary at large.
-Conduct that is consistent with an advisory opinion issued by the committee may be evidence of good faith on the part of the judge, but the Judicial Qualifications Commission is not bound by the interpretive opinions issued by the committee.
-Petition of the Committee on Standards of Conduct for Judges, 327 So2d 5 (Fla.1976).
+Conduct that is consistent with an advisory opinion issued by the Committee may be evidence of good faith on the part of the judges, but the Judicial Qualifications Commission is not bound by the interpretive opinions by the Committee.
+Petition of the Committee on Standards of Conduct Governing Judges, 327 So.2d 5 (Fla.
+1976).

 Very truly yours,

-Participating members: Judges Doughtie, Farina, Goldstein, Green, Kahn, Patterson, Rushing, Tolton and Edwards, Esq.
+Participating Members: Judges Dell, Doughtie, Farina, Green, Kahn, Patterson, Rushing, Silverman, Taylor, Tolton, and Edwards, Esq.